5.8 million homes across the UK now have an AI assistant

 Find out how you could save nearly £1,000 a year with Uswitch here.

-We ran an independent experiment across 30 cities in the UK to find out which accent Alexa and Google Assistant struggled with the most.
+We ran an independent experiment across 30 cities in the UK and Ireland to find out which accent Alexa and Google Assistant struggled with the most.
 Each participant was told to ask their smart device ten of the most popular questions.
 We then uploaded videos of this happening to Google Transcribe to see how many times those questions weren’t dictated correctly.
 A point was awarded every time it couldn’t understand an accent.

 Alexa/Hey Google What is the weather like today?